-Saudi Arabia has discussed the implementation of online visas for several years but plans to issue an electronic visa were delayed due political disagreements.
+Saudi Arabia has discussed the implementation of online visas for several years but plans to issue an electronic visa were delayed due to political disagreements.
 Now, officials have an optimistic outlook and are expressing that a Saudi e-Visa could be available soon.

 The introduction of the e-Visas is part of a wider government plan to open the country up to tourism.
-The “Vision 2030” plan aims to attract millions of visitors per year to Saudi Arabia in attempt to boost and diversify the country’s economy which is currently heavily oil-dependent.
+The “Vision 2030” plan aims to attract millions of visitors per year to Saudi Arabia in an attempt to boost and diversify the country’s economy which is currently heavily oil-dependent.

-The introduction of an electronic visa would be a dramatic change for Saudi Arabia as it has been one of the most difficult countries to travel to due to their strict visa regulations.
+The introduction of an electronic visa would be a dramatic change for Saudi Arabia as it has been one of the most difficult countries to travel to due to its strict visa regulations.
 The kingdom does not have a visa designed for tourism purposes.
 An electronic visa would simplify the process of obtaining a visa to the Kingdom of Saudi Arabia.